-Mode of Attendance: Full Time or Part Time
+Mode of Attendance: Full-time or part-time

 This programme is designed for students who wish to specialise in performance while studying for an academic degree.
-Students have the unique opportunity to develop performance in specific Asian and African music traditions to professional standard.
+Students have the unique opportunity to develop performance in specific Asian and African music traditions to a professional standard.
 They acquire expert knowledge about performance and the geographical or stylistic region of their performance specialism.

 The performance component of the programme, in which students choose an Asian or African performance tradition, includes practice-based research.
 Students study the music of a particular region alongside performance theory training.
-Through a range of optional courses they pursue additional interests as well.
+Through a range of optional modules, they pursue additional interests as well.

 The programme is particularly suited to performing musicians who wish to deepen and broaden their theoretical perspectives and musical horizons.
 Many former students have found their performance careers enhanced, while others have gone on to engage with their performance from more critical, academic perspectives, including MPhil/PhD research.

 A postgraduate degree in Music Performance from SOAS gives students improved competency in performance and a better understanding of global music which will enable them to continue in the field of research or engage in related work.
 Equally, they develop a portfolio of widely transferable skills which employers seek in many professional and creative capacities including interpersonal skills, communication skills, focus, teamwork, passion and dedication.
 A postgraduate degree is a valuable experience that provides students with a body of work and a diverse range of skills that they can use to market themselves with when they graduate.

 - Helen Evans is an Education Officer for the Asian Music Circuit.